5 Ways Soy May Help Women With PCOS

 May Boost Fertility

 A lot of things affect fertility in women.
-Some of the common issues that are less talked about are insulin sensitivity and poor metabolic health.
-Using soy helps improve both of these issues, meaning that androgen levels in the body will also reduce.
-When this happens, women with PCOS have improved ovulation, and in turn, fertility.
-A study involving the use of soy proteins such as edamame and soy tofu revealed a general reduction in ovulatory disorders.
+Some common issues that are less discussed are insulin sensitivity and poor metabolic health.
+Using soy helps improve both of these issues, meaning that androgen levels in the body will also be reduced.
+When this happens, women with PCOS have improved ovulation and, in turn, fertility.
+A study involving soy proteins such as edamame and soy tofu revealed a general reduction in ovulatory disorders.
 This means that the risks of infertility are reduced.
 Soy also comes in handy for women attempting to go through IVF since it increases implantation rates, thus increasing the number of live births.

 While soy has been found to help women with PCOS in several ways, the research seems to get mixed up.
-Some researchers believe that the consumption of soy hinders the effectiveness of the thyroid gland.
+Some researchers believe that soy consumption hinders the effectiveness of the thyroid gland.
 Unfortunately, the fact that most women suffering from PCOS have thyroid disorders does not help matters.
-However, there is limited research on how soy affects the proper functioning of the thyroid.
-More research needs to be carried out in this area to determine the effect of soy on the thyroid.
+However, there is limited research on how soy affects the proper functioning of the Thyroid.
+More research must be carried out in this area to determine the effect of such a thyroid function.

-A study carried out by Sathyapalan and colleagues reveals that the amount of soy taken may affect whether someone develops hypothyroidism.
+A study by Sathyapalan and colleagues reveals that the amount of soy taken may affect whether someone develops hypothyroidism.
 Patients taking the higher dosage of soy developed the condition, while those taking a lower dosage did not.
-What this implies is that soy may be beneficial in many ways, but over-consumption may trigger adverse effects that you want to avoid.
+This implies that soy may be beneficial in many ways, but over-consumption may trigger adverse effects you want to avoid.

 Final Thoughts

 Soy is an excellent source of protein and nutrients.
 However, women with PCOS need to observe moderation when consuming it, just like everyone else.
 While soy can reduce oxidative stress, it also minimizes testosterone.
 It also can lower insulin, reduce inflammation markers, and reduce bad cholesterol.
-Unfortunately, it can also easily cause hypothyroidism when over consumed.
+Unfortunately, it can also easily cause hypothyroidism when over-consumed.
 The last thing you need is additional conditions when battling an already stressful PCOS.
-What’s more, focus on the quality of soya you down and stay away from GMO soya instead of consuming organically grown soya if possible.
-Be sure about the sources you get the soy from.
+What’s more, focus on the quality of soya and stay away from GMO soya instead of consuming organically grown soya if possible.
+Be sure about the sources from which you get the soy.